jxtu/python-rabbit-example/README.md

 including web interface, query transformation and documents ranking.
 The webpage can be accessed via http://localhost:8080/ask.

+> NOTE: the AskMe modules are connected via the RabbitMQ instance that is running on a remote server, so you might not be able to run it because of the firewall.

 ## Building the Elasticsearch Module
 ```shell
 $> cd ES-test-rabbitmq